-How Much Does It Cost to Run Battery Tender?
+How Much Does It Cost to Run a Battery Tender?

 A maintenance charger floats at a few dozen watts at most, and near zero once the battery is full.
 At the US-average rate of 16.5¢/kWh, running a battery tender costs about $1.20/month ($14.44/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.